 Many analyses that look at the lowest-cost options for decarbonizing the electric power sector (e.g., via a GHG emissions pricing policy) project a substantial role for new nuclear power plants in meeting demand for non-emitting electricity generation.

-In its 2013 outlook for “business as usual” (i.e., a scenario with no new policies), the U.S. Energy Information Administration (EIA) projects a net increase of 13 gigawatts (GW) of nuclear generating capacity from now through 2040 — a 12 percent increase from current nuclear generating capacity over 25 years.
+In its 2014 outlook for “business as usual” (i.e., a scenario with no new policies), the U.S. Energy Information Administration (EIA) projects no net increase in nuclear generating capacity from now through 2040.
 Over the same period, EIA projects that total electricity demand will grow by 28 percent.